pculllback/atml3-docs/source/index.html.md

 * check if the given fields are actually filled (truthExpression in item 2) and
 * contain its values (mappingExpression in item 2).

+After that, we add a vocabulary to each property to display the content if a container is called.
+If you want to use the content of the property itself, just paste [property_name.value()] in the noun field of the vocabulary (see item 3).

 # Methods<a name="methods"></a>
 The vertigo expression language is a collection of operations and functions which calculate logic and linguistic properties in an ATML3 training.